Tax Advice · Significant Private Transactions

 In many transactions, tax advice is brought in from outside the deal team.
 That often creates delay, duplication and inconsistency between transaction strategy, valuation logic, legal execution and tax structuring.

 Quinn M&A is different.
-Michael Quinn is both a Chartered Accountant and a Solicitor, and the broader tax and legal capability sits within the same Quinns ecosystem.
-That means tax advice is not being bolted on from outside the transaction — it is supported within the same broader advisory environment from the outset.
+Michael Quinn is both a Chartered Accountant and a Solicitor, and the broader tax and legal capability sits within the same Quinns ecosystem — chartered accountants, solicitors and tax specialists working alongside the lead adviser.
+Tax advice is not being bolted on from outside the transaction.

 The result is stronger alignment between structure, risk, valuation, negotiation and shareholder outcome, with fewer blind spots between advisers.
 Clients benefit from a more integrated process without being pushed outside The Quinn Group platform.